Spirit (supernatural entity): Renaissance

 Paracelsus counts seven races of soulless creatures: the human-shaped but soulless and spiritless genii (inanimata) of the Elements, the giants and dwarfs, and the dwarfs on Earth.

 He believes in the genies of the four Elements.
-Earth, by spontaneous generation, produces dwarves guarding the treasures beneath the mountain; water produces undines; fire, salamanders; air, elves.
-Then there are the giants and dwarves who come from the air but live on the earth.
+Earth, by spontaneous generation, produces pygmies guarding the treasures beneath the mountain; water produces undines; fire, salamanders; air, sylphs.
+Then there are the giants who come from the air but live on the earth, and the dwarfs who come from below the earth but sometimes venture above it.
 The book is called A Book on Nymphs, Sylphs, Pygmies, and Salamanders, and on the Other Spirits (Liber de Nymphis, sylphis, pygmaeis et salamandris et de caeteris spiritibus).

 The Germans developed an "astonishing proliferation of supernatural creatures:" primordial giants (who personified "the great supernatural forces"), dwarves (who "are the dead"), elves (alves), trölls ("gigantic dead"), landvaettir ("tutelary deities of places"), disir, fylgja ("female figure following or accompanying each human being and embodies his destiny"), hamr ("form that everyone carries and which escapes from its support"), hamingja (form applied to the entire family), hugr ("spirit of the world").

 Johann Weyer is a witchcraft specialist, with his De praestigiis daemonorum ac incantationibus (1563).
 He classifies demons by their elemental nature (fire, water, air, earth, and subterranean), and by their habitat (demons of the four cardinal points, day and night demons, wood demons, mountain demons, country demons, domestic demons).